This article describes the profile for Meisterplan users.

 - Full Name shows the combination of last name and first name.
-This data can only be changed by Administrators under Manage > Users.
+This data can only be changed with the Manage Users and User Groups right under Manage > Users.

 - Locale determines the language and formatting of numbers and dates in Meisterplan.
 You can change the language to English, French, German or Spanish.
 Meisterplan also supports a number of formats.